weiju/ratr0-engine/README.md

 This system is where all other subsystem allocate their memory from.
 By this we can ensure there is only a single point in the system where memory is held and freed from the operating system.
+This has the following benefits:

+  * Testability: we can test subsystems that depend on the memory subsystem by injecting a test specific allocator
+  * system independence: It can be beneficial to allocate memory through OS specific allocation methods rather than standard C ones to e.g. obtain memory with specific properties like chip memory in the Amiga
+  * The memory subsystem can implement more efficient allocation strategies than the operating system that also can reduce fragmentation

 ### Display subsystem

+The central component to implement all visual aspects of a game.
+In RATR0 the goal is to achieve reasonably good rendering performance on vintage computer systems like the Amiga by taking advantage of a system's hardware features.

 ### Event subsystem

 ### Timer subsystem

+Timers are an essential tool in a game engine.
+They facilitate the implementation of time-dependent behaviors that improve the playability of a game.

 ### Resource / File subsystem

+A platform independent way to interactive with the operating system's file system to e.g. load game assets or load and store persistent data

 ### Audio  subsystem

+A service to play background music and sound effects

 ### Input subsystem